-If desired a textual version of the bootloader can be activated before adding the boot parameter by typing n Enter.
+If desired a textual version of the bootloader can be activated before adding the boot parameter by typing h Enter.

-5.2.7.
-High-Contrast Theme
+5.2.7 High-Contrast Theme

 For users with low vision, the installer can use a high-contrast color theme that makes it more readable.
-To enable it, append the theme=dark boot parameter.
+To enable it, you can use the "Accessible high contrast" entry from the boot screen with the c shortcut, or append the theme=dark boot parameter.

-5.2.8.
-Preseeding
+5.2.8 Zoom